General Questions about WAEPA

 How is WAEPA rated for financial soundness?

 WAEPA itself, as a nonprofit association, is not rated.
-Life Insurance Company of North America, the company that underwrites WAEPA's insurance program, is rated A (Excellent) by A.M.
-Best Company.
+Life Insurance Company of North America - a Cigna company underwrites WAEPA's insurance program.

 Is WAEPA connected to the U.S. government?

 No. WAEPA is a non-profit association governed by a board of U.S. government employees who serve without compensation.
-The program is administered by a professional staff.
+The organization is administered by a professional staff.

 May I keep my WAEPA group life insurance coverage if I leave government employment?